 We’ve all heard that finding a new job or career is a full-time job in itself.
-Think to yourself how much time you’ve spent job hunting, applying, and interviewing throughout your life.
+Think to yourself how much time you’ve spent scrolling job sites, applying, and interviewing throughout your life.

 Here at Consolidated Planning, we understand the commitment it takes to become a financial advisor, and the ideal candidate profile has helped us build a firm of professionals and specialists whose focus is to deliver real solutions to each and every client.